pyslackers/sir-bot-a-lot/docs/index.rst

 Welcome to Sir Bot-a-lot's documentation!
 =========================================

-An asynchronous bot framework built for the people and by the people of the `python developers slack community`_.
+An asynchronous python bot framework.

+The uses of bots are nearly endless and come in all shapes and sizes.
+They can handle Slack shenanigans, monitor the status of a crypto-currency, or become your personal assistant.
+Sir-bot-a-lot can help you get started writing your own.

+Sir-bot-a-lot is a project maintained by the `pyslackers`_ community.
 Want to join? `Get an invite`_ !

 .. toctree::